Jawz84/Blog/PowerShell Contributing.md

 You also need to build the pwsh binaries for the tests to run against: `Start-PsBuild`

-> Tip: If you encounter weird build errors, just run `Start-PSBuild -Clean`.
+> :information_source: If you encounter weird build errors, just run `Start-PSBuild -Clean`.
 This is generally a good idea every time you update your branch, or after a rebase.

 Now you could simply run `Start-PSPester` to kick off a build, and run ALL Pester tests.